-For further information, download Drugs of Abuse 2011 Edition, A DEA Resource Guide at http://www.justice.gov/dea/docs/drugs of abuse 2011.pdf, for additional possible effects and health risks associated with the use of illicit drugs and controlled substances.
+For further information, download Drugs of Abuse 2017 Edition, A DEA Resource Guide, for additional possible effects and health risks associated with the use of illicit drugs and controlled substances.

-Contact Persons\
+Contact Persons

 For additional information regarding:

 - health risks or counseling and treatment resources, contact the Faculty Staff Assistance Program; - university policies on alcohol and other drugs as they pertain to employees, contact employee relations.